PySimpleGUI/PySimpleGUI/README.md

 * Enhancement - ability to set the Frame border color.
 Added border_color and border_width_no_relief parms to the Frame element
   * Frame border color to default to the text element color if no color is set

+The documentation has been updated.
+The call ref section matches the version 6.2 release.

 ## Drag and Drop!